cresset-template/cresset/README.md

    and especially NVIDIA Driver are up-to-date before doing so.

 4. Translations into other languages and updates to existing translations are welcome.
-   Please create a separate `LANG.README.md` file and make a Pull Request.
+   Please create a separate `LANG.README.md` file and make a pull request.